LEAN TECHNIQUES & PRINCIPLES

 Next, you will need to identify the improvements you want to make, often by asking those same employees.
 Implementing the changes they suggest should include creating a plan that everyone understands and buys into from the whole organisation.

-Ctees will complete a full assessment on your behalf with results.
+Ctees will complete a full assessment on your behalf

 Next step is to assess the actual impact that any changes have had on operational efficiency.
 This process will involve multiple rounds of testing.
 This requires constant monitoring, so you can address new issues as they appear.